ktraister/endless_waltz/README.md

    - Setup for CI DONE!
 For:
      - [x] Reaper
      - [x] API
-     - [ ] Server* -- change config method from file to vars for ease-of-use
+     - DEFER Server- plain Go executable (terraform-esque)
-     - [ ] Client
+     - DEFER Client - plain Go executable (terraform-esque)
    - CD not yet started...
+     - [ ] Start CD when public endpoints are up
-- [ ] Create K8s helm charts for services - init files for below
+- [x] k8s - fuck helm charts for services - init files for below
-   - refactor existing helm chart to be plain yaml
+   - [x] refactor reaper helm chart to be plain yaml
       - TBH...
 I'm not really a fan of helm :( Let's use Service/Kustomize instead
-- [x] Create Service/Kustomize templates for services
+- UMM setup API keys for random server to be used for pad persistance
-- [ ] further logging improvements
+   - [ ] What was I fucking thinking when I wrote this...?
-- [ ] create infrastructure for project in AWS
-   - terraform IAC for non-k8s resources
+   - API keys will be optional, but old pads will be cleaned up without the key being used
+   - thats some primo encryption
 - [ ] add item locking to mongo in api -- line 80 in random.go
 - [ ] start padding the message with random data to prevent length attacks
    - pad should be random, use delimeter like "###" to signify padding
-- [ ] Write Desktop application for client and server
+- [ ] further logging improvements
+- DEFER: alignment of code/infra paradigms?
-- [ ] setup API keys for random server to be used for pad persistance
+   - [ ] change server config method from file to vars for ease-of-use?
-   - API keys will be optional, but old pads will be cleaned up without the key being used
-   - thats some primo encryption
+   - [ ] check code base for contraditing methadologies
+- DEFER: create infrastructure for project in AWS
+   - [ ] Answer: When do we want to expose a public endpoint?
+   - terraform IAC for non-k8s resources

 ### At this point, we're ready for the deepweb and linux users